Adhil-muhammed/revest_interview/README.md

-# Revest Solutions - Dynamic Component Builder Application
+# Dynamic Component Builder Application

 This project demonstrates a responsive application using Next.js and TypeScript that allows users to create and add their custom components with dynamic form fields based on JSON configuration, along with a complete microservices architecture backend.